intel-iot-devkit/how-to-code-samples/air-quality-sensor/python/README.md

 You can run this example using an Intel® IoT Gateway connected to an Arduino 101\*(branded Genuino 101\* outside the U.S.).

-Make sure your Intel® IoT Gateway is setup, by following the directions on the web site here:
+Make sure your Intel® IoT Gateway is setup using Intel® IoT Gateway Software Suite, by following the directions on the web site here:

 https://software.intel.com/en-us/getting-started-with-intel-iot-gateways-and-iotdk